-NPF exists to address the unmet needs voiced by the neuroendocrine cancer community, to support patients and their loved ones with the physical and psychological burden of Neuroendocrine cancers.
+NCUK exists to address the unmet needs voiced by the Neuroendocrine Cancer community, to support patients and their loved ones with the physical and psychological burden of Neuroendocrine Cancers.
 We have a number of services to support you including:

 Our specialist nurse helpline, which is free and confidential – 0800 434 6476 .

-NET Natter meetings are regionally based local support groups which offer the opportunity to speak to others who are affected by Neuroendocrine CancerFind out more
+Natter meetings are regionally based local support groups which offer the opportunity to speak to others who are affected by Neuroendocrine Cancer.

 Information Guides and Videos